WCNewell/clark-candidate1/README.md

 This is a Gatsby.js V2 starter based on the Dimension template, designed by HTML5 UP.

 GatsbyJS is a super fast static site generator featuring React, Webpack, GraphQL, and modern JavaScript CSS.
-GatsbyJS helps you build a progressive web app using the JAMstack.
+GatsbyJS helps you build progressive web apps using the JAMstack.

 Designs from HTML 5 UP feature gorgeous Sass.
 Check out https://codebushi.com/gatsby-starters/ for more Gatsby starters and templates.